UPDATE: Where Wordful.com is headed

 So, dear readers — if you’re even out there and listening — prepare for the following improvements and enhancements:

 - A new design.
-By next week I should have a nice fresh custom blog design snugly fitted into the WordPress Thesis theme framework (highly recommended by the way).
+By next week I should have a nice fresh custom blog design snugly fitted into the Wordpress Thesis theme framework (highly recommended by the way).
 Not much more to say about this until you see it.

 - Completely new and improved categories.
 Six to be exact, ideally whittled down to five: